 What you see on places like YouTube, Instagram and Snapchat are editorial versions of people’s lives.
 Showing the best moments and the most extreme moments.
 Knowing this helps you realise that everyone has boring days, everyone has sad times and everyone has unconfident moments.

 2. What you think of yourself is more important than any other opinion of you out there.

 Living a life where other people’s opinion of you comes first before your own is a fragile and heart breaking place to be.
 Truly confident people are grounded, they have an honest and loving opinion of themselves based on what they know to be true, not what other people think.
 Do not let others dictate your self-worth.

-3. School doesn’t last forever.
+3. School and education doesn’t last forever.

 School for a lot of people is tough, it takes a toll on our confidence in a thousand and one small ways.
 So if that’s you reading this, please don’t give up.
 School will finish and you will be ok.

 Regardless of how people treat you, how many friends you have, what you look like, how much money you have, whether you have a disability, whatever your sexuality is and however many followers you have.

 Whether you are single, whether you are not invited to a party, whether you struggle at sports, whether you have a disfigurement, whether you are underweight or over weight, whatever you have been through or are going through.